HBO/20th Century Fox/ABC

 20th Century Fox

 Buffy Summers, "Buffy the Vampire Slayer" -- Here lies Buffy Summers.
 She saved the world.
 A lot.
-Yes, the titular heroine of Joss Whedon's OG supernatural series died at the end of Season 5, just before the show jumped to UPN.
+Yes, the titular heroine of Joss Whedon's OG supernatural series died at the end of Season 5 in 2001, just before the show jumped to UPN.
 She sacrificed herself as a "gift" to the world.
-But not to worry, her super powerful witch BFF Willow was able to resurrect her by the Season 6 premiere.
+But not to worry, her super-powerful witch BFF Willow was able to resurrect her by the Season 6 premiere.

 Taylor Hayes, "The Bold and the Beautiful" -- Taylor died and came back to life twice and both incidents involved the same Moroccan prince.
 Look, we get that it's a soap opera, but even that was a bit much.